rakshithaprakashkumar11/OS-Linux-commands-Shell-script/README.md

 ./strcomp.sh

 ## OUTPUT
+'''
 	check file ownership
 	cat < psswdperm.sh

 	\#!/bin/bash
 	if [ -O /etc/passwd ]
 	then
-echo “You are the owner of the /etc/passwd file” else echo “Sorry, you are not the owner of the /etc/passwd file” fi
+	echo “You are the owner of the /etc/passwd file” else
+	echo “Sorry, you are not the owner of the /etc/passwd file” fi
 	^d
 	cat psswdperm.sh

 	/#!/bin/bash
 	if [ -O /etc/passwd ]
 	then
-echo “You are the owner of the /etc/passwd file” else echo “Sorry, you are not the owner of the /etc/passwd file” fi
+	echo “You are the owner of the /etc/passwd file” else
+	echo “Sorry, you are not the owner of the /etc/passwd file” fi
 	./psswdperm.sh
+'''

 ## OUTPUT
+'''
 	check if with file location
 	cat>ifnested.sh

 	\#!/bin/bash
 	if [ -e $HOME ]
 	then
-echo “$HOME The object exists, is it a file?” if [ -f $HOME ] then echo “Yes,$HOME it is a file!” else echo “No,$HOME it is not a file!” if [ -f $HOME/.bash_history ] then echo “But $HOME/.bash_history is a file!” fi fi else echo “Sorry, the object does not exist” fi
+	echo “$HOME The object exists, is it a file?” if [ -f $HOME ]
+	then
+	echo “Yes,$HOME it is a file!”
+	else
+	echo “No,$HOME it is not a file!” if [ -f $HOME/.bash_history ]
+	then
+	echo “But $HOME/.bash_history is a file!”
+	fi
+	fi
+	else
+	echo “Sorry, the object does not exist” fi
 	^d
 	cat ifnested.sh

 	\#!/bin/bash
 	if [ -e $HOME ]
 	then
-echo “$HOME The object exists, is it a file?” if [ -f $HOME ] then echo “Yes,$HOME it is a file!” else echo “No,$HOME it is not a file!” if [ -f $HOME/.bash_history ] then echo “But $HOME/.bash_history is a file!” fi fi else echo “Sorry, the object does not exist” fi
+	echo “$HOME The object exists, is it a file?” if [ -f $HOME ]
+	then
+	echo “Yes,$HOME it is a file!”
+	else
+	echo “No,$HOME it is not a file!” if [ -f $HOME/.bash_history ]
+	then
+	echo “But $HOME/.bash_history is a file!”
+	fi
+	fi
+	else
+	echo “Sorry, the object does not exist” fi
 	./ifnested.sh
+'''
 ## OUTPUT
+'''
-using numeric test comparisons cat > iftest.sh
+	using numeric test comparisons
+	cat > iftest.sh

 	\#!/bin/bash
 	val1=10
 	val2=11
 	if [ $val1 -gt 5 ]
 	then
-echo “The test value $val1 is greater than 5” fi if [ $val1 -eq $val2 ]
+	echo “The test value $val1 is greater than 5” fi
+	if [ $val1 -eq $val2 ]
 	then
 	echo “The values are equal”
 	else
-echo “The values are different” fi
+	echo “The values are different”
+	fi
 	^d
 	cat iftest.sh

 	\#!/bin/bash
 	val1=10
 	val2=11
 	if [ $val1 -gt 5 ]
 	then
-echo “The test value $val1 is greater than 5” fi if [ $val1 -eq $val2 ]
+	echo “The test value $val1 is greater than 5” fi
+	if [ $val1 -eq $val2 ]
 	then
 	echo “The values are equal”
 	else
-echo “The values are different” fi
+	echo “The values are different”
+	fi
 	$ chmod 755 iftest.sh

 	$ ./iftest.sh ##OUTPUT

 	check if a file
 	cat > ifnested.sh

 	\#!/bin/bash
 	if [ -e $HOME ]
 	then
-echo “$HOME The object exists, is it a file?” if [ -f $HOME ] then echo “Yes,$HOME it is a file!” else echo “No,$HOME it is not a file!” if [ -f $HOME/.bash_history ] then echo “But $HOME/.bash_history is a file!” fi fi else echo “Sorry, the object does not exist” fi
+	echo “$HOME The object exists, is it a file?” if [ -f $HOME ]
+	then
+	echo “Yes,$HOME it is a file!”
+	else
+	echo “No,$HOME it is not a file!” if [ -f $HOME/.bash_history ]
+	then
+	echo “But $HOME/.bash_history is a file!”
+	fi
+	fi
+	else
+	echo “Sorry, the object does not exist” fi
 	^d
 	cat ifnested.sh

 	\#!/bin/bash
 	if [ -e $HOME ]
 	then
-echo “$HOME The object exists, is it a file?” if [ -f $HOME ] then echo “Yes,$HOME it is a file!” else echo “No,$HOME it is not a file!” if [ -f $HOME/.bash_history ] then echo “But $HOME/.bash_history is a file!” fi fi else echo “Sorry, the object does not exist” fi
+	echo “$HOME The object exists, is it a file?” if [ -f $HOME ]
+	then
+	echo “Yes,$HOME it is a file!”
+	else
+	echo “No,$HOME it is not a file!” if [ -f $HOME/.bash_history ]
+	then
+	echo “But $HOME/.bash_history is a file!”
+	fi
+	fi
+	else
+	echo “Sorry, the object does not exist” fi
 	$ chmod 755 ifnested.sh

 	$ ./ifnested.sh ##OUTPUT

 	looking for a possible value using elif cat elifcheck.sh

 	\#!/bin/bash
 	if [ $USER = Ram ]
 	then
 	echo "Welcome $USER"
+	echo "Please enjoy your visit"
+	elif [ $USER = Rahim ]
+	then
+	echo "Welcome $USER"
+	echo "Please enjoy your visit"
+	elif [ $USER = Robert ]
+	then
+	echo "Special testing account"
+	elif [ $USER = gganesh ]
+	then
-echo "Please enjoy your visit" elif [ $USER = Rahim ] then echo "Welcome $USER" echo "Please enjoy your visit" elif [ $USER = Robert ] then echo "Special testing account" elif [ $USER = gganesh ] then echo "$USER, Do not forget to logout when you're done" else echo "Sorry, you are not allowed here" fi
+	echo "$USER, Do not forget to logout when you're done" else
+	echo "Sorry, you are not allowed here" fi
 	$ chmod 755 elifcheck.sh

-$ ./elifcheck.sh
+'''
 ## OUTPUT
 testing compound comparisons
 cat> ifcompound.sh